SPRING AND TERMITES: HOW ARE THEY RELATED?

 It takes about five to seven years for a typical colony to go from just having a King and Queen termite to becoming a colony large enough to swarm.
 So, if this is the first termite swarm in your home, then the colony has been around five to seven years.
 This does not mean that damage has been occurring in or around your home for that long.
 Once termites have discovered a food source – YOUR HOME – they begin to look for other food sources nearby.
 In this way, they establish ten to twenty new food sources.

-Ignoring a termite swarm can lead to extensive and costly damage not normally covered by your homeowner’s insurance policy.
+Ignoring a termite swarm can lead to extensive and costly damage that your homeowner’s insurance policy does not normally cover.
 In fact, termites cost Americans at least five billion dollars every year and cause more damage than fires and floods.

 What can I do to help prevent termites?